 CapStar Financial Holdings, Inc. to Participate in the D.A.
 Davidson Southeastern Bank Summit

-/EIN News/ -- NASHVILLE, Tenn., Dec.
-09, 2022 (GLOBE NEWSWIRE) -- CapStar Financial Holdings, Inc. (“CapStar”, the “Company”) (NASDAQ: CSTR) today announced that Timothy K. Schools, President and Chief Executive Officer, will participate in the D.A.
+NASHVILLE, Tenn., Dec.
+09, 2022 (GLOBE NEWSWIRE) -- CapStar Financial Holdings, Inc. ("CapStar", the "Company") CSTR today announced that Timothy K. Schools, President and Chief Executive Officer, will participate in the D.A.
 Davidson Southeastern Bank Summit on December 13, 2022.

 A copy of the investor presentation to be used will be available prior to the event on the Events and Presentations page in the Investor Relations section of the Company's website at www.capstarbank.com.